webpack/webpack.js.org/src/content/api/cli.md

 To generate a project without questions.
 When enabled, default answer for each question will be used.

+Know more about the questions aksed by `init` [here](https://github.com/webpack/webpack-cli/blob/master/INIT.md#description-of-questions-asked-by-the-generator)

 ### Info

 Outputs information about your system.